Pickleball: Instructional, Open Play, and Drills

 How to Register

 Enter the lottery online (link will activate during the sign-up period) or in person at Palama Settlement.
-Selected participants will be notified via email on May 27 by 5 PM.
+Selected participants will be notified via email on November 24, 2025

 Registration Information